conology/docker-odoo/README.md

 8. jenkins url is 'http://localhost:1000/'
 9. hit "Start using Jenkins"

-# Create pipeline for the docker-jenkins project
+# Create pipeline for the docker-odoo project
 10. click "Open Blue Ocean" at the left bar
 11. "Create a new pipeline"
 12. "Github"